anla11/thesis_2017/README.md

 New recongintions from broadcast videos: Text recognition from images and audio of videos.

 First, we extracted features from video, then fed them to models.
+The output layer of model is connected with [CTC loss function](https://arxiv.org/abs/1511.07122) to evaluate their performance.

 Beside models proposed by previous works, both recognition tasks are solved by using Dilated Pyramid Residual Network (our proposal).
 See more at [https://doi.org/10.32508/stdjns.v2i5.789](https://doi.org/10.32508/stdjns.v2i5.789)